 Turkish shelling kills 9 regime personnel in NW Syria: monitor

-Beirut, Feb 25 (AFP) Turkish shelling Monday killed nine regime fighters in northwest Syria, where Ankara-backed rebels are fighting off advancing regime forces, a monitor said.
-Regimes forces have since December clawed back parts of the last major opposition bastion of Idlib in violence that has displaced almost a million people.
+Turkish shelling Monday killed nine regime fighters in northwest Syria, where Ankara-backed rebels are fighting off advancing regime forces, a monitor said.
+Syrian regime forces have since December clawed back parts of the last major opposition bastion of Idlib in violence that has displaced almost a million people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)